-Extending over 14,400 acres, the City of Rocks National Reserve is comprised of rocky outcroppings of granite pinnacles, fins and domes that draw climbers from around the world.
-It is located at the southern end of the Albion Mountains in Southern Idaho.
+Spanning more than 14,000 acres, the City of Rocks National Reserve sits at the southern tip of the Albion Mountains in Southern Idaho.

-City is one of six individual studies in a series of protected desert physiographies titled Surface Surveys.
+City is one of six individual studies in a series of protected desert physiographies.
 Each survey embodies the planet’s natural, essential expression, and underscores the ethereal nature of wild lands in our current, anthropocentric age.

 The survey is comprised of 35 photographs captured with medium format Leica camera equipment.